 We have seen that between the stupidity of the parent and the inflexibility of the school system children have little chance of developing their natural propensities.
 The results surround us everywhere.
 [Gorst, 15]

-Frank Furedi, a sociologist and parent, wrote Wasted: Why Education Isn't Educating. in 2009.
-Here are some lines to chew on from his book:
+Frank Furedi, a sociologist and parent, wrote Wasted: Why Education Isn't Educating in 2009.
+Here are some lines from his book:

 The central focus of Wasted is what I consider to be the paradox of education: that the more society invests and expects of education, the less that schools and universities demand of students. [ix]